Double categories for adaptive quantum computation: Double categories

+{Throughout the paper, we work with $1$-object double categories.
+In this case, these $2$-categories are determined by monoidal categories.
+For our purposes, it is more convenient to name these monoidal categories according to the direction in which their squares are composed.
+Thus, our naming convention is opposite to that of the associated $2$-categories.}

-\begin{defn} For a $1$-object pseudo-double category $\sf{D}$, we define the following associated monoidal categories: \begin{itemize} \item The \emph{horizontal monoidal category} $H(\sf{D})$, whose objects are $\on{Mor}(\sf{D}_0)$ and whose morphisms $u \to v$ are given by the horizontal composition of squares of the form
+\begin{defn} For a $1$-object double category $\sf{D}$, we define the following associated strict monoidal categories: \begin{itemize} \item The \emph{horizontal monoidal category} $\sf{H}(\sf{D})$ has the vertical morphisms of $\sf{D}$ as objects.
+A morphism $u \to v$ is a square as in \eqref{eq:horizontal id}.
+Composition of morphisms is given by horizontal composition of squares, and the tensor product is given by vertical composition.